JustColdToast/Circular-Tic-Tac-Toe/README.md

 Press X to place a X

-Press O to place and O
+Press O to place an O
 ###### Rules
 For a list of possible ways to win, take a look at this [helpful website](http://dpsumner.com/cirttt/howToPlay.html)